 So ask before you go as to where you can go, and it probably doesn’t hurt to have a few tissues and a small bottle of sanitizer with you as well.
 Both seem in short supply in Jamaica.

-Please enjoy the short video below, and do visit Bamboo Avenue when in Jamaica, if you get the chance.
+Do visit Bamboo Avenue when in Jamaica, if you get the chance.
 It is worth the trip.